joaquinvanschoren/meta-learn.github.io/2018/index.md

 1. Graph Hypernetworks for Neural Architecture Search
 1. Meta-Learning with Latent Embedding Optimization
 1. ProMP: Proximal Meta-Policy Search
-1. Gradient Agreement as an Optimization Objective for Meta-Learning
 1. Attentive Task-Agnostic Meta-Learning for Few-Shot Text Classification
 1. Variadic Learning by Bayesian Nonparametric Deep Embedding
 1. from Nodes to Networks: Evolving Recurrent Neural Networks